ixchelgzlzr/TED_and_Paleobotany/NMDS_tutorial.md

 # Tutorial - Morphological traits and non-metric multidimensional scaling (NMDS)

 #### by Rocio Deanna
+2022-06-17

   <br/><br/>

 All the files for this tutorial can be downloaded from [this repository](https://github.com/rociodeanna/Paleobotany-and-divergence-time-estimates-using-RevBayes)

 This tutorial is an introduction for NMDS analysis in R to assess the similarity of the fossils to the extant taxa.
 This ordination approach, although most common in community ecology, has become increasingly used for analyzing fossil diversity and taxonomic affinities.
 In this tutorial, we provide prompts to help you check you understanding of the steps – feel free to ask whenever you are not sure!

-1. Prepare the files you need to analyze the data and place them in the same folder.
-They consist of:
+1. **Prepare the files you need to analyze the data and place them in the same folder.
+They consist of:**
-    1. R script
+    - R script
-    2. CSV file with morphological traits (Sol\_traits.csv)
+    - CSV file with morphological traits (Sol\_traits.csv)
-    3. CSV file with species and classifiers (Sol\_classifier.csv; i.e., additional information used to label taxa; e.g., fossil vs. extant taxa)
+    - CSV file with species and classifiers (Sol\_classifier.csv; i.e., additional information used to label taxa; e.g., fossil vs. extant taxa)

-1. Open the CSV file with **morphological traits** (e.g., in Excel) and describe the data.
+2. **Open the CSV file with **morphological traits (e.g., in Excel) and describe the data.**
     1. How many characters are included?

     2. How many taxa are scored?